Dear Fernando Lovo: 4 Fixes That Could Instantly Make CU’s Gameday Experience 10X Better (And Cost Almost Nothing)

 At the CU Events Center, the building doesn’t feel heavy.
 It should.
 Let’s move the banners, Fernando.

 And while we’re at it, let’s upgrade the lighting.
-Right now it feels less like we’re playing in a badly lit rec center.
+Right now it feels like we’re playing in a badly lit rec center.
 If we want the building to look big-time on television, and to feel big-time in person, these are relatively simple places to start.

 Pull Back the Camera on Replays